MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 Meetings are key to productivity in Teams.
 They enable collaboration, partnership, informed communication, and shared feedback in an inclusive and active forum.

-As a developer, you can create [configurable tab](../tabs/what-are-tabs.md#how-do-tabs-work), [bot](../bots/what-are-bots.md), and [message extension](../messaging-extensions/what-are-messaging-extensions.md) applications to enhance and enrich a Teams meeting experience.
-Meeting users can access apps, via the tab gallery, to enable relevant scenarios such as pre-staging a Kanban board, launching an in-meeting actionable dialog, or creating a post-meeting poll.
-Your meeting app can deliver a user experience for each stage of the meeting lifecycle based upon attendee status.
+To enhance a Teams meeting experience, you can create [configurable tab](../tabs/what-are-tabs.md#how-do-tabs-work), [bot](../bots/what-are-bots.md), and [messaging extension](../messaging-extensions/what-are-messaging-extensions.md) applications.
+Meeting users can access apps using the tab gallery to pre-stage a Kanban board, launch an in-meeting actionable dialog, or create a post-meeting poll.
+Your meeting app can deliver a user experience for each stage of the meeting lifecycle, depending on attendee status.

 Teams also offers you to [create apps for teams meetings](create-apps-for-teams-meetings.md) and work in the Microsoft Teams Together Mode.
 With the Together Mode feature you can collaborate with your team in one place without being separated by boxes.
-For more information on Together Mode, see [Together Mode in Teams](teams-together-mode.md).
+For more information, see [Together Mode in Teams](teams-together-mode.md).

-Teams’ meeting app extensibility centers on three concepts:
+Teams’ meeting app extensibility is based on the following three concepts:

-✔ **Meeting lifecycle** — before, during, and after meeting time frame.
+✔ **Meeting lifecycle**: Includes these stages, before, during, and after meeting time frame.
-✔ **Participant role** — meeting organizer, presenter, or attendee.
+✔ **Participant role**: Includes these participant roles, meeting organizer, presenter, or attendee.
-✔ **User type** — in-tenant, guest, federated, or anonymous Teams user.
+✔ **User types in a meeting**: Includes these user types, in-tenant, guest, federated, or anonymous Teams user.

 <!-- markdownlint-disable MD001 -->
-### Meeting lifecycle scenarios
+## Meeting lifecycle

+You can include tabs, bots and messaging extensions in each stage of the meeting lifecycle.
+There are three stages of the meeting lifecycle:

+* Pre-meeting app experience
+* In-meeting app experience
+* Post-meeting app experience

-## Tabs
+### Tabs

+Tabs allow team members to access services and content in a dedicated space within a channel or chat.
+This lets the team work directly with tools and data and have conversations about the tools and data.
+In your Teams meeting, you can add a tab using a plus icon (➕) button and by selecting the app that you want to install as a tab.

 > [!IMPORTANT]
-> As with all tab applications, Your app will need to follow the Teams [SSO authentication flow](../tabs/how-to/authentication/auth-aad-sso.md) for tabs.
+> As with all tab applications, your app will need to follow the Teams [single sign-on (SSO) authentication flow](../tabs/how-to/authentication/auth-aad-sso.md) for tabs.

 > [!NOTE]
-> Mobile clients support Tabs only in Pre and Post Meeting Surfaces.
-The In-meeting experiences (in-meeting dialog and panel) on mobile will be available soon
+> Mobile clients support tabs only in pre and post meeting stages.
+The in-meeting experiences that is in-meeting dialog and panel on mobile are currently not available.

 ### Pre-meeting app experience

-**Pre-meeting experience:**
+#### Pre-meeting experience

+The following image displays the **Weekly planning** meeting page including details of meeting attendees, date and time of meeting and so on.
+From this page you can add a tab to the meeting.

 ![pre-meeting experience](../assets/images/apps-in-meetings/PreMeeting.png)

-**Pre-meeting tab:**
+#### Pre-meeting tab

+The following image displays the **Weekly planning** meeting page with the **Contoso** tab added to the page.

 ![pre-meeting tab view](../assets/images/apps-in-meetings/PreMeetingTab.png)

-✔ Permissioned users can add apps to a meeting via the tab gallery in two ways:
+✔ Permissioned users can add apps to a meeting using the tab gallery in two ways:

-&emsp;&emsp;&#9679; Via the **Details** tab on the Teams scheduling form.
+&emsp;&emsp;&#9679; Using the **Details** tab on the Teams scheduling form.

-&emsp;&emsp;&#9679;  Via the meeting **Chat** tab in an existing meeting.</br> </br>
+&emsp;&emsp;&#9679;  Using the meeting **Chat** tab in an existing meeting.</br> </br>

 ✔ Tab apps are accessible in meetings **Details** and **Chats** pages using a plus icon (➕) button.|